Alaskan Capital: Juneau

 The Hubbard Glacier

 The day was finally here, the one we have been waiting for all trip: the Hubbard Glacier!
 We did arrive a few hours late due to another medical emergency in Skagway which delayed our departure.
 As we were pulling into Disenchantment Bay, you could start to see the Glacier off into the distance.
 Then you started slowly seeing some ice floating around the boat.
 The closer you get, the more there was and the bigger the floating ice got.
 Eventually we got as close as the captain was able to and/or allowed to.
 The Hubbard Glacier is the largest tidewater glacier in all of North America and is a tremendous 76 miles long.
 Take a look for yourself!

-We were there for about a little over an hour as the captain turned the ship around so both sides of the ship got their chance to check out the glacier.
+We were there for about a little over an hour.
+The captain turned the ship around so everyone got their chance to check out the glacier.
 We saw chunks of ice fall into the bay, which is called calving.
 Each time piece of the glacier fell into the water it sound like a thunderstorm.
 While the chunks that fall off may seem small, they are probably the size of a small car each time.
-Even though are time was cut short we were blown away by another amazing moment on our trip.
+Even though are time was cut short, we were blown away by another amazing moment on our trip.

-The rest of the day was spent at our favorite bar, with our favorite bartenders, followed by a dinner in the main dining room.
+We spent the rest of the day at the Schooner bar.
+Our last day with our favorite bartenders, followed by a dinner in the main dining room.
 We were sad to be ending our cruise, but excited to get onto the mainland!